I'm That Chick

-"I'm That Chick" is a song by American singer and songwriter Mariah Carey from her eleventh studio album, E=MC² (2008).
+"I'm That Chick" is a song by American singer Mariah Carey from her eleventh studio album, E=MC² (2008).
 A disco track with influences of R&B, it was written by Carey, Johntá Austin and production duo Stargate (Mikkel S. Eriksen and Tor E. Hermansen).
 It contains elements of "Off the Wall" by Michael Jackson.
 Rod Temperton, the song's composer, received a songwriting credit for "I'm That Chick" as result.

 The track was positively received amongst most music critics, many of whom called it the best song on the album and praised its disco composition.
 Carey performed "I'm That Chick" on The Hills season premiere party, the 2008 Fashion Rocks, Canadian Idol, and included it on the set-list of her eighth concert tour, The Elusive Chanteuse Show (2014), as also first co-headlining tour with Lionel Richie, All The Hits Tour (2017).
 It peaked at number 82 on the US Billboard Hot R&B/Hip-Hop Songs chart.

 Recording and composition

-"I'm That Chick" was written by Mariah Carey, Johntá Austin and production duo Stargate (Mikkel S. Eriksen and Tor E. Hermansen) for Carey's eleventh studio album, E=MC² (2008).
-It was produced by Carey for Maroon Entertainment and by Stargate on behalf of Delirious Blacksmith Management Ltd. Copyright is held by Rye Songs which is administered by Songs of Universal (BMI)/Zomba Songs/Sony ATV Publishing Ltd./EMI Music Publishing/Naked Under My Clothes/Chrysalis Music (ASCAP).
-The song contains elements of "Off the Wall", written by Rod Temperton in 1980 and originally performed by Michael Jackson.
-Temperton received as songwriting credit as a result.
-"Off the Wall" is published by RodSongs and administered by Almo Music Corp (ASCAP).
-The track was recorded by Eriksen and Brian Garten at Roc the Mic Studios in New York City and Honeysouth Studios in Miami, and mixed by Phil Tan for Riotproof Productions Ltd. at Soapbox Studios in Atlanta.
-Tan was assisted Josh Houghkirk, All instrumentation was provided for and performed by Eriksen and Hermansen.
-Carey performed background vocals along with Johnson and MaryAnn Tatum.